 The simple truth is: every marriage goes through rough patches.
 Sometimes you can work through them on your own, but there are other times when surviving those rough patches requires the kind of help a marriage counselor can provide.

-But, when is the right time to turn to marriage counseling?
+But, when is the right time to turn to marital counseling?
 Is it at the first sign of trouble; when things are beginning to take a turn for the worse; or when you realize you cannot get past this on your own?
-Furthermore, if you do opt for marriage counseling, what guarantees do you have that it will help?
+Furthermore, if you do opt for marital counseling, what guarantees do you have that it will help?

 Some of the answers to those questions might surprise you, so … keep reading!